How do I apply to the IS PhD Program?

 What kind of jobs can I get with the PhD?

-The Doctor of Philosophy (PhD) degree in Information Science prepares students for independently engaging in advanced research, leading to research laboratory or teaching positions.
+The Doctor of Philosophy (Ph.D.) degree in Information Science prepares students for independently engaging in advanced research, leading to research laboratory or academic positions.

 Will I get to participate in research projects?